Chlorokin/wirehead_demo/README.md

 # wirehead_demo
-In-browser demo of wireheading using Vincent Bazia's Neuroevolution.js
+Aspiring In-browser demo of wireheading using Vincent Bazia's Neuroevolution.js

+Nothing works as of now.